Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 - Chatbots that have private conversations with customers on websites and social media.

-This kind of content is created by a software process called natural language generation, futurist Bernard Marr explains.
+This kind of content is created by a software process called natural language generation (NLG), says futurist Bernard Marr.
 It can be used to create multiple forms of content, including business reports, emails and social media messages.

 Each of these forms has a distinct style and structure, he explains.
 In some cases, the format will need to be defined to create the right kind of content.
-But sometimes, the AI can do this by itself.
-There are already several NLG-based tools, including Quill from Narrative Science; Polly from Amazon; and Heliograf, used by The Washington Post.
+But sometimes, AI can do this by itself.
+There are already several NLG-based tools, Marr notes, including Quill from Narrative Science, Polly from Amazon, and The Washington Post’s in-house tool, Heliograf.

 Far from facing scorn, these tools are welcomed by writers who can’t parse data as quickly as AI can.